River’s Edge Water Quality Improvement Project

 • Ask a question and we will do our best to answer it and share the information with all.

 The Regional District of Nanaimo (RDN) is proposing a water quality improvement project in the River’s Edge Water Service Area (REWSA) due to increasing chloride (salt) levels within the aquifer that provides drinking water to residents.
 The proposed project would include the installation of three to four more wells in various service area locations.
 Installing more wells over a greater area will allow each well to be pumped at a slower rate, which will reduce the rate of chloride contamination within the aquifer.
 Approval to borrow project funds from the Municipal Finance Authority on behalf of the property owners within the REWSA is required before construction can occur.
-A mailed petition process beginning August 16, 2024, and closing September 16, 2024, will be used to decide if REWSA property owners support this project.
+A mailed petition process beginning August 16, 2024, and closing September 16, 2024, was used to decide if REWSA property owners support this project.

 Background